As a business owner, you are probably aware that the national minimum wage increases every financial year. Are you confident that you are compliant?

 - Most modern awards include Pay Rate and Allowance Summaries.
 This replaces the Pay Guides.

 - Remember to check allowances at the end of the Pay Guides – such as meal allowances or first aid allowances.
 These may also have increased with inflation.

 - If you are unsure, use the Fair Work Ombudsman’s pay and conditions tool (P.A.C.T.).

-- You’ll need to refer back to the modern award in some cases to understand when certain rates, allowances, loadings and penalties may apply.
+- You will need to refer back to the modern award in some cases to understand when certain rates, allowances, loadings and penalties may apply.

 3. Stay up-to-date

-To keep abreast of changes and receive tailored information, we suggest subscribing to the Fair Work Ombudsman’s email updates.
-You’ll be notified when the new minimum rates are available in the pay guides and when the online pay calculator has been updated.
-You can also receive updates of any changes relevant to your Award (pay related or otherwise).
+To keep up-to-date with changes and receive tailored information, we suggest subscribing to the Fair Work Ombudsman’s email updates.
+You will be notified when the new minimum rates are available in the Pay Guides and when the online pay calculator has been updated.
+You can also receive updates of any changes relevant to your award (pay related or otherwise).

 It would also be good practice to revisit this list each year, to remain informed and compliant.